 Overview

 Since 2011, there have been many CSS frameworks introduced into the market.
 The most notable being Bootstrap, Bulma and lately Tailwind.
 Designed primarily for the front-end developer, they have provided a simpler and more consistent solution to creatively styling HTML layouts.
-They all solve the problem of letting development move along quickly, but they also trade-off the best customer experience through large file sizes and the need for javascript for some component functionality.
-Utility type CSS frameworks also burden (increase) the HTML files and don't make of caching to reduce Time to First Paint (TTFP) and increase page load times.
+They all solve the problem of letting development move along quickly, but they also trade-off the best customer experience through large file sizes and the need for JavaScript for some component functionality.
+Utility type CSS frameworks also burden (increase) the HTML files and don't make use of caching to reduce Time to First Paint (TTFP) and increase page load times.

 Unfortunately, they also come with technical debt.
 Most notably, many of these frameworks stray away from HTML5 standards compliance and are, too often, semantically incorrect.
 These frameworks also do not use the latest changes in CSS3.
 The use of classes is verbose and the class name terminology can also be non-intuitive sometimes.
 Many have not been updated to the latest CSS3 capabilities.

-Furthermore, the marketing of these frameworks is very noisy and make the developer believe that they are the only viable solution.
+Furthermore, the marketing of these frameworks is very noisy and makes the developer believe that they are the only viable solution.
 They also tend to overpromise and underdeliver, often leading to frustration and wasted time for developers.
 A delayed project also gets scrutiny from the folks paying the bills.

 Graph of CSS framework usage statistics